-This experiment places low-power sensor-nodes in ESA’s Columbus laboratory on the International Space Station.
-The sensors form a wireless network to monitor environmental factors such as temperature, pressure and humidity.
+This experiment places low-power sensors in ESA’s Columbus laboratory to form a wireless network that monitors environmental factors such as temperature, pressure and humidity.

-Aside from the environmental benefits of extracting as much energy as possible a modification of the Wise-Net system could be applied on human beings.
-A number of low-power sensors on a patient’s body could provide continuous vital-sign monitoring to nurses and doctors in hospitals.
+A modification of Wise-Net could be applied to humans: sensors on a patient’s body could provide continuous vital-sign monitoring to nurses and doctors in hospitals.

 On a good day, around 400 000 position reports are received from more than 22 000 ships.
 If all goes well, global maritime surveillance using dedicated satellites could be in sight, much like there is for air traffic.